hschwane/hschwane.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Hendrik.
-I enjoy learning, teaching and everything Hey, so this is a test for my website. lets see if it is any good....
+I enjoy learning, teaching and everything that rewards problem solving and creativity, like programming.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.